Defense of Driving Under the Influence of Drugs

 not had anything of an alcoholic nature and that you are just tired and lacking sleep.
 The officer

-suspects you are DUI and requests you submit to a series of field sobriety tests and take a breath test.
+suspects you are DUI and requests you submit to a series of field sobriety tests and take a breath

-the negative breath test, he arrests you and take you back to the station where a drug recognition
+and the negative breath test, he arrests you and take you back to the station where a drug recognition

 expert (DRE) can examine you because the officer believes you are under the influence of drugs.